grafana/loki/docs/clients/promtail/configuration.md

 ## Example Syslog Config

-For receiving syslogs in promtail over tcp.
+This example starts Promtail as a syslog receiver and can accept syslog entries in Promtail over TCP:

 ```yaml
 server: